 Any personal information about a patient's diagnosis and treatment must come from the patient's physician, and this information is only available to members of the immediate family who the patient has designated to receive it.
 Patients may also choose not to have any information released.

-Wi-Fi wireless internet access is a complimentary service for patients, families and visitors at McAllen Heart Hospital.
+Wi-Fi wireless internet access is a complimentary service for patients, families and visitors at South Texas Health System Heart.
 Wireless service is available in the following locations:

 - Lobbies and dining areas

 - Patient and family waiting areas